Esri/quickstart-map-library-flex/README.md

    In fact, you could potentially leverage both within the same application if desired.
 5. No user keys or tokens are needed.
 You simply download the API and start developing.
 6. Unlike other APIs, you retain all rights over your data.
-7. Google recently announced the deprecation of its Google Maps API for Flash.
+7. Google announced the deprecation of its Google Maps API for Flash in 2011.

 ### What is the business/licensing model for the ArcGIS API Lite for Flex?